 Sanitary refers to items usually having to do with plumbing.
-For example, toilets should flush properly and drains should be free-flowing.
+You can find a full list of descriptions if you click here, but, for example, toilets should flush properly and drains should be free-flowing.

-Secure means that exterior doors should close and lock properly.
+Secure means that exterior doors should close and lock properly, however good locksmiths are hard to find.
+Affordable Locksmith, LLC is a great choice if you are in Milwaukee.
 Windows should have a locking mechanism as well.

 The above examples are simplistic but as an owner, you must provide minimum standards for all three.
 The age of the property makes no difference to these standards.

 As landlords, we would all love it if our renters cared for the unit as if it belonged to them.
 However, you should expect to have normal wear and tear to a unit when a tenant moves out.
 This means giving the area a good once over to see if painting is needed or if the appliances need repair or replacement.
+There may be even a few damages cause by harsh weather, it is always important to make sure your roof isn’t damaged, that’s why if there are any problems you should consider hiring these commercial roofing services, Looking for a roofing contractors in ct?.
 Between tenants, you should also check on the plumbing to ensure it is working properly.
 A minor adjustment or fixing a small leak may make a huge difference in your water bill.

 It is recommended you change locks when you re-rent.
 This could save your tenants from surprise visitors or thieves which could come back to you as a nasty lawsuit.